Phosphate: Geological occurrence

 Some phosphate rock deposits, such as Mulberry in Florida, are notable for their inclusion of significant quantities of radioactive uranium isotopes.
 This is a concern because radioactivity can be released into surface waters from application of the resulting phosphate fertilizer.

 In December 2012, Cominco Resources announced an updated JORC compliant resource of their Hinda project in Congo-Brazzaville of 531 million tons, making it the largest measured and indicated phosphate deposit in the world.

+Around 2018, Norway discovered phosphate deposits almost equal to those in the rest of Earth combined.

 In July 2022 China announced quotas on phosphate exportation.

 The largest importers in millions of metric tons of phosphate are Brazil 3.2, India 2.9 and the USA 1.6.

 Mining

 The three principal phosphate producer countries (China, Morocco and the United States) account for about 70% of world production.

 Ecology

 In ecological terms, because of its important role in biological systems, phosphate is a highly sought after resource.
 Once used, it is often a limiting nutrient in environments, and its availability may govern the rate of growth of organisms.
 This is generally true of freshwater environments, whereas nitrogen is more often the limiting nutrient in marine (seawater) environments.
 Addition of high levels of phosphate to environments and to micro-environments in which it is typically rare can have significant ecological consequences.
 For example, blooms in the populations of some organisms at the expense of others, and the collapse of populations deprived of resources such as oxygen (see eutrophication) can occur.
 In the context of pollution, phosphates are one component of total dissolved solids, a major indicator of water quality, but not all phosphorus is in a molecular form that algae can break down and consume.

 Calcium hydroxyapatite and calcite precipitates can be found around bacteria in alluvial topsoil.
 As clay minerals promote biomineralization, the presence of bacteria and clay minerals resulted in calcium hydroxyapatite and calcite precipitates.

 Phosphate deposits can contain significant amounts of naturally occurring heavy metals.
 Mining operations processing phosphate rock can leave tailings piles containing elevated levels of cadmium, lead, nickel, copper, chromium, and uranium.
 Unless carefully managed, these waste products can leach heavy metals into groundwater or nearby estuaries.
 Uptake of these substances by plants and marine life can lead to concentration of toxic heavy metals in food products.